 The say-on-pay vote is advisory, and therefore is not binding on us, the Compensation Committee or the Board.
 The say-on-pay vote will, however, provide information to us regarding investor sentiment about our executive compensation philosophy, policies, and practices, which the Compensation Committee will be able to consider when determining executive compensation for the remainder of the current fiscal year and beyond.
 The Board and the Compensation Committee value the opinions of our shareholders.
 To the extent there is any significant vote against the compensation of our NEOs as disclosed in this Circular, we will endeavor to communicate with shareholders to better understand the concerns that influenced the vote and consider our shareholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
-We currently plan to continue to hold a vote, on an advisory basis, annually and expect that the next such shareholder advisory say-on-pay vote, after the vote at our 2023 annual meeting of shareholders.
+We currently plan to continue to hold a vote, on an advisory basis, annually and expect that the next such shareholder advisory say-on-pay vote, after the vote at our 2023 annual meeting of shareholders, will occur at the 2024 annual meeting of shareholders.